 Feel like you need to getaway from the relentless winter?
 Montreal is the place for your Spring Break!
 Not only is Montreal a top travel destination, it’s also a city with amazing outdoor, cultural, food and educational activities for families.
-Spring Break in Montreal will help you make it past the last cold days of winter and will keep your spirits lifted until spring’s warming sun is a constant companion.
+When it comes to inspiring destinations for spring break, Montreal can’t be overlooked.

 Disclosure: Travels with Baggage sometimes receives compensation and/or hosted travel and sample products related to blog posts.
 This story may include affiliate links for which we receive a small commission at no extra cost to consumers.